-(a) The projections and estimates in this table reflect 2023 Wisconsin Act 19 and the January 2024 LFB Report.
+The projections and estimates in this table reflect 2023 Wisconsin Act 19 and the January 2024 LFB Report.
 Projections and estimates do not reflect any specific disbursement, but rather generalized assumptions for disbursement, of remaining ARPA federal funds.
 Temporary reallocations of cash are not included.

-(b) The General Fund cash balances presented in this schedule are not based on GAAP.
+The General Fund cash balances presented in this schedule are not based on GAAP.
 The General Fund includes funds designated for operations and capital purposes of certain proprietary programs of the State's universities.
 Receipts and disbursements of such funds for the designated programs and the disbursement of such funds for other purposes are reflected in the cash flow.
 A use of the designated funds for purposes other than the proprietary programs is, in effect, a borrowing of such funds.
 Therefore, at any time that the balance in the General Fund is less than the balance of such designated funds, the State is obligated to replenish the designated funds to the extent of the shortfall.
 These designated funds are anticipated to range from \$895 million to \$1.6 billion for the 2023-24 fiscal year.
 In addition, the General Fund holds deposits for several escrow accounts pursuant to court orders or federal rulings.
 These deposits have averaged and are expected to continue to average approximately \$25 million during each fiscal year.

-(c) The Wisconsin Statutes provide certain administrative remedies to deal with periods when the General Fund may be in a negative cash position.
+The Wisconsin Statutes provide certain administrative remedies to deal with periods when the General Fund may be in a negative cash position.
 The Secretary of Administration may temporarily reallocate cash in other funds to the General Fund in an amount up to 9% of the general-purpose revenue appropriations then in effect, with an additional amount up to 3% for a period of up to 30 days.
 The resulting amounts available for temporary reallocation for the 2023-24 fiscal year (based on 2023 Wisconsin Act 19), are approximately \$2.039 billion and \$680 million, respectively.
 If the amount available for temporary reallocation to the General Fund is not sufficient, then the Secretary of Administration is authorized to set priorities for payments from the General Fund and to prorate or defer certain payments.

 Table II-12; Historical General Fund Cash Flow (Part II; Page 49).
-Replace with the following updated and revised table, some of the data in which became available after the date of the Preliminary Official Statement (March 4, 2024).
+Replace with the following updated table.

-HISTORICAL GENERAL FUND CASH FLOW ACTUAL FISCAL YEARS 2019-20 TO 2022-23^(a) ACTUAL AND PROJECTED FISCAL YEAR 2023-24^(b) (Amounts in Thousands)
+HISTORICAL GENERAL FUND CASH FLOW ACTUAL FISCAL YEARS 2019-20 TO 2022-23(a) ACTUAL AND PROJECTED FISCAL YEAR 2023-24(b)

+(Amounts in Thousands)